AKC1 – Hazard Warning Lights May Not Activate – 2020 Porsche 911 Carrera

 Under certain specific conditions, there is a possibility that the hazard warning lights may not activate after pressing the switch in the center console.
 If the hazard warning cannot be activated, this may increase the risk of a crash in a hazard situation.

-In addition to the recall remedy, Porsche will take advantage of this service opportunity to update additional software in your vehicle to the latest specification.
+In addition to the recall remedy, PorscheeBay will take advantage of this service opportunity to update additional software in your vehicle to the latest specification.

 What if you are not the owner or operator of this vehicle?